CloudGeometry/cg-devx-core/QUICKSTART.md

 You should have:

 1. A user account for the Git platform you're working with.
 This account will be used to create and manage repositories, make commits, manage users, and perform other tasks, such as executing Terraform scripts.
-For Github, you can create one following [this guide](https://docs.github.com/en/get-started/signing-up-for-github/signing-up-for-a-new-github-account) to sign up for a GitHub account.
+For GitHub, you can create one following [this guide](https://docs.github.com/en/get-started/signing-up-for-github/signing-up-for-a-new-github-account) to sign up for a GitHub account.
-3. A GitHub Organization.
-Organizations are used to group repositories, and CGDevX will create a new repo within a specific organization so that it's easy to find and manage later should you decide to stop using CGDevX. you don't have one, please follow [this guide](https://docs.github.com/en/organizations/collaborating-with-groups-in-organizations/creating-a-new-organization-from-scratch) to create a new organization from scratch. to create one.
+2. A GitHub Organization.
+Organizations are used to group repositories, and CG DevX will create a new repo within a specific organization so that it's easy to find and manage later should you decide to stop using CG DevX. you don't have one, please follow [this guide](https://docs.github.com/en/organizations/collaborating-with-groups-in-organizations/creating-a-new-organization-from-scratch) to create a new organization from scratch. to create one.
 The user from step 1 should be part of this organization.
-5. A personal access token for the account from step 1.
-This token will enable CGDevX to take action on the user's behalf, creating and managing repos, and so on.
+3. A personal access token for the account from step 1.
+This token will enable CG DevX to take action on the user's behalf, creating and managing repos, and so on.
 To get a personal access token, also known as a "developer token", please follow the steps as described